ctoec/data-visualization/README.md

     - Number of children under 6 who are under 3.44X of the poverty line which is roughly 75% of the state median income.
     - Number of children under 6 in families who are under 200% of poverty with at least one working parent.
 - Shapefiles
-  - Census TIGER files with shapes associated with towns
+  - Census TIGER files with shapes associated with towns, blocks and legislative districts
   - Islands are ignored
 - ECE Reporter
   - Reports pulled from ECE reporter on a monthly basis